BE PREPARED

 Chiview is your online student record.
 You can register onto your course, edit your details, find your results, print letters and make payments via Chiview.
 See more information on our help page.

-Most of our undergraduate students start their studies with a Welcome week on the 25th of September 2023.
-You should check your offer letter to see what the start date of your programme is, as it may be different if you are on a postgraduate, nursing or musical theatre course.
+Most of our undergraduate students start their studies with a Welcome week on the 23rd September 2024.
+You should check your offer letter to see what the start date of your programme is, as it may be different if you are on a PGCE, postgraduate, nursing or musical theatre course.

 You will start your studies with your departmental welcome week, which is also called an induction week.
 Welcome programmes are usually available at the beginning of September.
 To find your welcome week programme, please log into Chiview portal or contact help@chi.ac.uk to request a copy via email.